Electric-Coin-Company/zcash-docs/source/rtd_pages/ux_wallet_checklist.rst

     For the same reason, visually separate unrelated items.

 Repetition
-    Use repetition to `create a hierarchy of visual styles <https://z.cash/images/ux-checklist-design2.png>`_ .
+    Use repetition to :download:`create a hierarchy of visual styles <images/ux-checklist-design2.png>` .
     This principle applies to fonts but also colors, textures, and graphical elements.
 (For instance, all titles should be of one size, all buttons are square, all colors are in a color palette, etc.)
     Reusing elements of visual styles in visual elements creates cohesiveness.

 Contrast
-    Text is `easily readable <https://z.cash/images/ux-checklist-design3.png>`_ when stark, complementary colors are used A lack of contrast between text and background strains the eyes because they don’t know which color to focus on.
+    Text is :download:`easily readable <images/ux-checklist-design3.png>` when stark, complementary colors are used A lack of contrast between text and background strains the eyes because they don’t know which color to focus on.